Ann-Margret: Critical acclaim in supporting roles (1970s)

 Throughout the 1970s, Ann-Margret balanced her live musical performances with a string of dramatic film roles that played against her glamorous image.
 In 1973, she starred with John Wayne in The Train Robbers.
-Then came the musical Tommy in 1975, for which she was again nominated for an Academy Award for Best Actress.
-In addition, she has been nominated for ten Golden Globe Awards, winning five, including her Best ActressMotion Picture Comedy or Musical for Tommy.
+Then came the musical Tommy in 1975, for which she received her second Oscar nomination, this time for the Academy Award for Best Actress.
+In addition, she has been nominated for ten Golden Globe Awards, winning five, including her Best Actress – Motion Picture Comedy or Musical for Tommy.

-On August 17, 1977, Ann-Margret and Roger Smith traveled to Memphis to attend Elvis Presley's funeral.
+On 17 August 1977, Ann-Margret and Roger Smith traveled to Memphis to attend Elvis Presley's funeral.
 Three months later, she hosted Memories of Elvis featuring abridged versions of the Elvis 1968 TV and Aloha from Hawaii specials.

-Other notable films she co-starred in during the late 1970s include Joseph Andrews (1977), The Last Remake of Beau Geste (1977), the horror/suspense thriller Magic (1978) with Anthony Hopkins, and she had a cameo role in The Cheap Detective (1978).
+Other notable films she co-starred in during the late 1970s include Joseph Andrews (1977), The Last Remake of Beau Geste (1977), and the horror/suspense thriller Magic (1978) with Anthony Hopkins.
+She had a cameo in The Cheap Detective (1978).

 Ann-Margret was an early choice of Allan Carr's to play the role of Sandy Dumbrowski in the 1978 film Grease.
-At 37 years old, she was ultimately determined to be too old to convincingly play the role of a high school student.
-Olivia Newton-John got the role instead, and the character was renamed "Sandy Olsson" (after Ann-Margret's birth surname) in her honor.
+At 36 years of age when filming commenced, she was ultimately determined to be too old to convincingly play the role of a high school student.
+Twenty-eight-year-old Olivia Newton-John got the role instead, and the character was renamed "Sandy Olsson" (after Ann-Margret's birth surname) in her honor.